About Time There’s a Sherline & Taig Headstock Alternative

 The stock bearings for Taig or Sherline are probably ABEC1 or at best, ABEC3.
 GlockCNC uses ABEC5 deep groove bearings as a standard.
 They offer ABEC7 and even the crazy precise ABEC9.
 Both can be had in deep groove or angular contact.
 Personally, I prefer angular contact.
 It’s what you get in any super precision spindles that operate in commercial settings.
 Here is why I like the use of biggering bearings with higher accuracy.
 When you apply a load to bearings, it will deform the balls to some degree.
 If you’re going to use a more meaty spindle, you will have more rotating mass.
 Plus rotating mass of the cutter for a mill or stock for a lathe.
 The tiny bearings with tiny balls in them will deform to a greater degree than bearings with larger balls.
 This means under load, you can achieve better accuracy.

-There you have it…just a little take a much better Sherline and Taig through upgrades.
+There you have it…my take on excellent Sherline and Taig upgrades.

 Check these guys out at: https://glockcnc.com/